TechIsFun/AndroidNavigator/README.md

 }
 ```

-Create an Activity with an instance on Navigator:
+Create an Activity with an instance of Navigator:

 ```java
 public class MainActivity extends AppCompatActivity {